RioDimitri/oil-shocks-equity-markets/README.md

 ├── extract_figures.py       # script to extract figures from notebook
 └── rename_figures.py        # script to rename figures with descriptive labels

-## Context

-This empirical study was conducted in April 2026 as the first project of the *Empirical Methods in Finance* course of the MSc Finance programme at HEC Lausanne.

 ## Reproducibility